RedisLabs/raft/docs/Using.md

 #### Loading the received snapshot file

-When snapshot is received fully, Raft library will call `raft_load_snapshot_f` callback.
+When a snapshot is received fully, the Raft library will call `raft_load_snapshot_f` callback.

 These are the steps when you want to load the received snapshot.
 Inside the callback:

 - Call `raft_begin_load_snapshot()`
-- Read snapshot into your application
+- Read the snapshot into your application
-- Configure Raft library from the application.
+- Configure the Raft library from the application.
 - Call `raft_end_load_snapshot()`

 An example implementation would be: